prameshk7/prameshk7/README.md

 # 💫 About Me:
-💻Currently working as a backend developer
+💻Currently working at YouthIT as full-stack developer

 ## 🌐 Socials: